 Mefloquine prevents the development of malaria parasites in the blood.
 Mefloquine does not destroy the Plasmodium (P.) vivax or P. ovale parasites that may remain in the liver.

-To prevent malaria, you take mefloquine once, 1 to 3 weeks before you travel to an area where malaria is present, and then weekly while you are in the area, and weekly for 4 weeks after you leave.1
+You take mefloquine once, 2 weeks before you travel to an area where malaria is present, and then weekly while you are in the area and weekly for 4 weeks after you leave the area.1

 Mefloquine is used mainly to prevent malaria.
 If used to treat malaria, you may take 2 doses of mefloquine 6 to 12 hours apart.